-According to Josephus, the Magogites were later known to the Greeks as Scythians (Herodotus: Skythai).
+The Magogites, according to Josephus, were later known to the Greeks as Scythians (Herodotus: Skythai).
 The Scythians have since come to be identified with the Aschenazi — the Ashguz (Ashkuz) of Assyrian inscription.
-It is more likely, according to Bill Cooper, “that the early Magogites were assimilated into the peoples of Ashchenaz and thus making up merely a part of the Scythian hordes.”
+More likely, according to Bill Cooper, is that “early Magogites were assimilated into the peoples of Ashchenaz and thus making up merely a part of the Scythian hordes.”

-Furthermore, early Irish Celts trace their ancestry from Japheth through the line of Magog.
-(To help crystallise the mental picture, see this image at Brit-Am.)
-In the map directly below, Ashkenaz is equated with the Phrygians — between the Black and Mediterranean Seas.
+Early Irish Celts, furthermore, trace their ancestry from Japheth through Magog.
+[To crystallise the mental picture, see this image at Brit-Am.]
+In the map (directly) below Ashkenaz is equated with the Phrygians, between the Black and Mediterranean Seas.

 The descendants of Ashchenaz first settled in modern-day Armenia.
 In later Jewish writings, Gomer and his son (Aschenaz) were associated with the Germanic races, and Germanic Jews are to this day known as Ashkenazim.
 In the 7th century (BC), the Askuza joined forces with the revolting Mannai.
-Here, the Bible (Jer 51:27) and Assyrian inscription overlap.
+Here Biblical (Jer 51:27) and Assyrian inscription overlap.